zhutaorun/ScriptableRenderPipeline/com.unity.render-pipelines.high-definition/Documentation/HDRenderPipeline.md

 ## How to set a Lit Shader Tessellation?

-From a lit shader, use the shader rollout menu to choose the LayeredLitTessellation shader.
+From a lit shader, use the shader rollout menu to choose the Layered Tessellated Lit shader.

 ![](Images/LitShader21.png)